The United States has consistently emerged as a leading site for clinical research.

 - IND is also required to conduct a bioavailability or bioequivalence (BA/BE) study if the test product contains a new chemical entity or involves a radioactively labeled drug product or a cytotoxic drug product.

-- The U.S. FDA responds to a IND application within 30 days, if it has any concerns (Clinical Hold).
-In that case the sponsor has to respond to the queries and can start the study only after a written notification from the FDA to do so.
+- The U.S. FDA responds to an IND application within 30 days, if it has any concerns (Clinical Hold).
+In that case, the sponsor has to respond to the queries and can start the study only after a written notification from the FDA to do so.

 Figure depicts an overview of the conduct of clinical studies for marketing approval in the U.S.